How To Use Twitter Effectively For Marketing Your

 Twitter has about 310M active monthly users around the world, and every single day, users are building relationships with brands, founders, and employees at thousands of companies on this platform.

-Not sure how exactly to work with Twitter?
+Not sure how to use Twitter for business?
 In this post, we’ll go over some concrete ways you can use this social media platform for your

 Know the Basics

 Before you start tweeting away, it’s a good idea to know a few nuances about this particular platform so you’re getting the most out of the time and energy you invest here.
-Here are a few quick facts that’ll help you better plan and strategize (and be more realistic about your expectations).
+Here are a few quick facts that’ll tell you how to use twitter effectively (and be more realistic about your expectations).

 - The average lifespan of a tweet is about